PaulioRandall/go-trackable/README.md

 // error message and w is the cause's message. func ErrorWithoutCause(e error) string

-// IsInterfaceError returns true if the error is flagged as being created at
+// InterfaceName returns the name of the interface where the error occurred if
-// the site of a key interface. func IsInterfaceError(e error) bool
+// one is available.
+func InterfaceName(e error) string
 ```

 ## Common errors